Italy

 TOTAL: 3 destroyed.

 (c) Wellington R1066 of 40 Squadron shot down.
-The pilot Pilot Officer D. F. Hutt and one other of the crew parachuted safely but four other were killed.
+The two pilots parachuted safely but the four others were killed.

 Sources: